Graphing, homotopy groups of spheres, and spaces of long links and knots: Introduction

-This paper concerns homotopy groups of spaces of links of various dimensions, where the source and target manifolds are either Euclidean spaces or spheres.
-We focus mainly, though not exclusively, on spaces $\mathcal{L}_{p_1,\dots,p_m}^n=\Emb_c \left( \coprod_{i=1}^m \R^{p_i}, \, \R^n\right)$ of long links, meaning smooth embeddings $\coprod_{i=1}^m \R^{p_i} \incl \R^n$ with fixed compact support.
-For the most part, we will assume $p_1,\dots, p_m\leq n-3$.
-Extensive progress has been made on the rational homotopy type of these spaces \cite{Fresse-Turchin-Willwacher:Emb}, including computations of ranks of many rational homotopy groups \cite{Songhafouo-Turchin:HHA}, but less is known over the integers.
-In addition, less is known about explicit ``geometric'' generators of these homotopy groups than about their ranks.
-For spaces of long knots (i.e., the case $m=1$), Budney \cite{Budney:Family} calculated the first nontrivial homotopy group and described a representative generator.
-A key ingredient was a graphing map, in the sense of the graph of a function.
-Here we study the graphing map for spaces of long links, where it takes the form $G:\Omega \mathcal{L}_{p_1,\dots,p_m}^n \to \mathcal{L}_{p_1+1,\dots,p_m+1}^{n+1}$; see Definition \ref{D:Graphing} for details.
-First we use it to determine the homotopy groups of $\mathcal{L}_{p_1,\dots,p_m}^n$ in a certain range.
+We study map $G:\Omega \mathcal{L}_{p_1,\dots,p_m}^n \to \mathcal{L}_{p_1+1,\dots,p_m+1}^{n+1}$ given by graphing, in the sense of the graph of a function.
+It produces an embedding from a based loop of embeddings by incorporating the loop parameter into both the source and target; see Definition \ref{D:Graphing}.
+It is most easily visualized when $n=2$ and $p_1 =\dots =p_m=0$.
+Extending work of Budney \cite{Budney:Family} from one component to multiple components, we use it to determine the homotopy groups of $\mathcal{L}_{p_1,\dots,p_m}^n$ in a range, with the key ingredient being Goodwillie's connectivity estimates for pseudoisotopy embedding spaces \cite{Goodwillie:Thesis, Goodwillie:CalcI, Goodwillie-Klein:2015}.
 Then we explicitly describe generators for these groups, up to describing those for homotopy groups of spheres.
-Our main results are organized as follows: \begin{itemize} \item Theorems \ref{T:A} and \ref{T:B} concern injectivity on homotopy groups of graphing, for embeddings and link maps respectively.
-They are easy generalizations of theorems on isotopy classes of links to higher homotopy groups of spaces of links.
-We use Theorem \ref{T:A} to prove other main results. \item Theorems \ref{T:C} and \ref{T:D} calculate, modulo knotting, the homotopy groups of spaces $\mathcal{L}_{p_1,\dots,p_m}^n$ of long links, in roughly the ``metastable'' or ``triple-point-free'' range.
-If $p_1=\dots=p_m=p$, this range is just below the degree $2n-3p-3$; there is no knotting in this range; and all the classes are in the image of the map induced by iterated graphing from spheres.
-Theorem \ref{T:E} extends this calculation to the degree $2n-3p-3$ for $p_1=\dots=p_m=p$ with mild lower bounds on $p$. \item Theorem \ref{T:F} gives explicit generators for the group $\pi_{2n-3p-3}\mathcal{L}_{p,\dots, p}^n$ calculated in Theorem \ref{T:E}.
-They are described for $p\geq 3$ and any number of components, as well as for $p=2$ and 2 components.
-Modulo torsion, we obtain generators for $p \geq1$ and any number of components.
-For the space $\mathcal{K}_p^n$ of long $p$-dimensional knots in $\R^n$, generators of the previously known group $\pi_{2n-3p-3}\mathcal{K}_p^n$ are described in terms of spaces of $2$- and $3$-component links and homotopy groups of spheres.
-Ultimately, all the generators in Theorem \ref{T:F} come from either $\pi_{2n-2p-3} S^{n-p-1}$ or an analogue of the Borromean rings. \end{itemize} Each batch of results is proven using a different method.
+Our main results are organized as follows: \begin{itemize} \item Theorem \ref{T:A} concerns injectivity on homotopy groups of graphing.
+It is an easy generalization of a theorem on isotopy classes of links to higher homotopy groups of spaces of links.
+We use it to prove other main results. \item Theorems \ref{T:B} and \ref{T:C} calculate, modulo knotting, the homotopy groups $\pi_i$ of spaces $\mathcal{L}_{p_1,\dots,p_m}^n$ of long links, in roughly the ``metastable'' or ``triple-point-free'' range.
+If $p_1=\dots=p_m=p$, this range is just below $i=2n-3p-3$; there is no knotting in this range (see Corollary \ref{C:DirectSum}); and all the classes are in the image of the map induced by iterated graphing from spheres.
+Theorem \ref{T:D} extends this calculation to $i=2n-3p-3$ for $p_1=\dots=p_m=p$ with mild lower bounds on $p$. \item Theorem \ref{T:E} gives explicit generators for the group $\pi_{2n-3p-3}\mathcal{L}_{p,\dots, p}^n$ calculated in Theorem \ref{T:D}.
+They are described for $p\geq 3$ and any number $m$ of components, as well as for $p=2$ and 2 components.
+Modulo torsion, we obtain generators for $p \geq1$ and any $m$.
+For the space $\mathcal{K}_p^n:=\Emb_c(\R^p, \R^n)$ of long knots, generators of the previously known group $\pi_{2n-3p-3}\mathcal{K}_p^n$ are described in terms of $2$- and $3$-component links and homotopy groups of spheres.
+Ultimately, all the generators in Theorem \ref{T:E} come from either $\pi_{2n-2p-3} S^{n-p-1}$ or an analogue of the Borromean rings. \end{itemize} Each batch of results is proven using a different method.
 Before describing them in more detail, we survey some earlier related work.